Armadillq/397-hw6/README.md

 check-added-large-files: Limits maximum allowed file size to 100KB.
 detect-private-key: Detects the presence of private keys.

-Code Quality Tools
+Code Quality Tools:

 We utilize Flake8 for style checking and Black as a code formatter.
 These tools are integrated into our development workflow through the pyproject.toml file.

 Running Flake8

 bash

 Copy code

-flake8 .
+flake8

 Running Black

 bash

 Copy code

-black .
+black

 Sorting Algorithm

 The int_sort.py script implements an integer sorting algorithm using bubble, quick, and insertion methods.
 We use Numpy to adhere to standard Python docstring practices.

-GitHub Actions Workflow
+GitHub Actions Workflow:

 The python-workflow.yaml file defines a GitHub Actions workflow named "Python Package Workflow."
 This workflow is triggered on every push or pull request to the main branch.
 The workflow performs the following tasks:

 Build and Test Job:

 Builds the package for Ubuntu, MacOS, and Windows with Python versions 3.9 and 3.10.
 Installs dependencies, lints with Flake8, formats with Black, and tests with pytest.

 Deploy Job:

 Builds the Python package using setup.py.
 Publishes the package to the test PyPI server.

-Authors
+Authors:

-Callen Shaeffer
+Callen Shaeffer,
-Caiden
+Caiden Emerson,
-Kevin Bretthauer
+Kevin Bretthauer,
-Jackson
+Jackson Cyr,
-Silva
+Christian Silva

 License
 LICENSE.md file for details.